golgistudio/udacity-movie-trailer/README.md

 npm run dev
 ```

-### Overview
+## Overview

-The page is built using a python script which reads data from a local json file.
+The page is built using a python script....
+* Reads movie data from src/data/movies.json
+* Outputes public/index.html using src/fresh_tomatoes.py as the input template

 ```
 udacity-movie-trailer/